streamlit/docs/content/get-started/installation/sis.md

 # Use Streamlit in Snowflake to code in a secure environment

 Snowflake is a single, global platform that powers the Data Cloud.
 If you want to use a secure platform with role-based access control, this is the option for you!
-This page walks you through creating a trial Snowflake account and building a simple "Hello world" app.
+This page walks you through creating a trial Snowflake account and building a "Hello world" app.
 Your trial account comes with an account credit so you can try out the service without entering any payment information.

 <Note>